houqb/DSS/README.md

 We add the resnet version of our model into this repo.
 Also, a larger set of training data can be found in the lists dir.
 ResNet version caffemodel can be found [here (google drive)](https://drive.google.com/open?id=1psapbqiKkVQQNL_uUC9Mv2Hfio5m0TKS).

 A new fast approach is now available.
+[Here](https://github.com/Andrew-Qibin/PoolNet) is the PyTorch implementation.
+[Here](https://mmcheng.net/poolnet/) is the link to the project page.

 ### Network architecture and more details
 Please refer to [our paper](https://arxiv.org/abs/1611.04849).